 Research, practical application and common sense tell us the same thing: livestock are a necessity for healthy soils and ecosystems.
 The Great Plains evolved under the presence of animals and grazing pressure.
 Soil and plant health is improved by proper grazing, which recycles nutrients, reduces plant selectivity and increases plant diversity.
 As with any management practice, grazing is a tool that requires intentional application.

 Working With Nature

-There are four nature-made cycles that drive how every ecosystem functions.
+There are four nature-made processes that drive how every ecosystem functions.

 Think of a farm or ranch as an ecosystem.
 It is made up of soil, plants, animals, water, air and humans that rely on each other to exist, and is influenced by its unique climate and geography.
 No matter where a farmer or rancher lives, the land functions through these four interconnected processes:

 It all begins with the sun.
 Plant leaves are the solar panels that drive the energy cycle.
-The energy cycle functions optimally when plants are allowed adequate recovery from grazing.
+The energy flow functions optimally when plants are allowed adequate recovery from grazing.

 The amount of water on Earth is finite, and it cycles through evaporation, transpiration and precipitation.
 One of the ways that water moves through the cycle is through its ability to permeate the soil.